SamanthaSolomon/weather-app/README.md

 A one page React app that pulls data from the Open Weather Map public API.

 ### Build Staus: Complete
-Issues with deployment through github pages.
-Github is deploying the MD instead of building the app.
-Researching solutions.

 ## Code, Style & Framework
  - React